ava-labs/avalanche-wallet/README.md

-# Avalanche (AVAX) Wallet
+# Camino (CAM) Wallet

-This is the frontend Vue.js application for the Avalanche (AVAX) Wallet.
+This is the frontend Vue.js application for the Camino (CAM) Wallet.

 ## Prerequisites

 -   Yarn (https://classic.yarnpkg.com/en/docs/install/)
 -   Recent version of npm (7.4.0)
 -   Node v15.6.0
--   Gecko, Avalanche client in Golang (https://github.com/ava-labs/avalanchego)
+-   Gecko, Camino client in Golang (https://github.com/chain4travel/caminogo)

 ## Installation

-1. Clone the repo `git clone https://github.com/ava-labs/avalanche-wallet.git`
+1. Clone the repo `git clone https://github.com/chain4travel/camino-wallet.git`
-2. Go to root of the project `cd avalanche-wallet`
+2. Go to root of the project `cd camino-wallet`
 3. Install javascript dependencies with `yarn install`.

 ## Running The Project

-In order for the wallet to work, it needs the Avalanche network to operate on.
-By default the wallet will connect to the Avalanche mainnet.
+In order for the wallet to work, it needs the Camino network to operate on.
+By default the wallet will connect to the Camino testnet.

-1. If you want to connect to a local network, make sure you have installed and able to run a AvlaancheGo node properly.
+1. If you want to connect to a local network, make sure you have installed and able to run a CaminoGo node properly.
 2. Run the project with hot reloading `yarn serve`

 When you go to the website on your browser, you might get a warning saying